So you’ve got yourself a top charcoal grill? Before any magic happens on it, you first need to get it lit.

 Step 3 — Light the fire using a long matchless lighter or rolled up piece of newspaper.
 Keep your hands out of the grill in case there is a vapor flash fire.

 Never Substitute Gasoline (Petrol) for Charcoal Lighter Fluid.

 Yes, the fireball may be spectacular, but the risks outweigh the rewards.
 Charcoal lighter fluid burns slower and does not have the flammable fumes of gasoline.

 - It will get any fire going

 - Can leave a chemical residue on your food

 You can start a fire in any grill with lighter fluid, in almost any conditions.
 The danger comes when you don’t use enough, and it does not light the briquettes.
 Adding more can make your food taste like petroleum, and it can also cause an explosion.
 Avoid using lighter fluid for your grill.

 So that’s how to light a charcoal grill.
 6 Techniques, some without a chimney or lighter fluid.

-It’s always best for food quality to stay away from chemical fire starters or lighter fluids.
-Electric starters work well, are clean and efficient – so long as you are close to a power source.
+Just remember when starting it up, it’s always best for food quality to stay away from chemical fire starters or lighter fluids.
+Electric starters work well, are clean and efficient — so long as you are close to a power source.
 If you’re tailgating or out in the woods, you can use one of these other methods.

 One thing I forgot to mention is the one common denominator you’ll need to light all these fires, matches or a lighter.